fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

 .. http:post:: /api_2/builds

     :reqheader Content-Type: MUST be a ``multipart/form-data``
-    :formparam metadata: JSON with the build info
+    :formparam metadata: JSON with the build info, MUST have a content type ``application/json``
-    :formparam srpm: file with source package
+    :formparam srpm: file with source package, MUST have a content type ``application/x-rpm``

     :resheader Location: contains URL to the created build